lynnlliu/lynnlliu.github.io/README.md

 # Personal Website
-http://lynnlliu.github.io showcases some of my works in graphic and UI design.
+http://lynnlliu.github.io is a portfolio of my digital design work.
-Best viewed on a desktop browser.
+For the best experience, view on a Chrome browser.